jrudani4/arithmetic-services/README.md

 # arithmetic-services

 ## Usage
-* Run all the services.
+* Run all the services to perform basic arithmetic operations.
 * Connect to the application through API-GATEWAY using Postman on port 8765.
 ## API Endpoints
 | HTTP Verbs | Endpoints | Action |